 Paris – Roubaix Raceday

-Right so, when we left the action I’d managed to do a somersault over my bike on some metal railings (something like this clip http://www.youtube.com/watch?v=V3q8OYuaf9M, only I was better and managed to unclip so didn’t do the extra roll on my back) and catch up with the rest of the group after the infamous Arenberg section.
+Right so, when we left the action I’d managed to do a somersault over my bike on some metal railings (something like the clip below), only I was better and managed to unclip so didn’t do the extra roll on my back) and catch up with the rest of the group after the infamous Arenberg section.

 A British cyclist stopped and put a CO2 cartridge into the tube as I’d figured it was my pump that was rubbish as I never use it and then went on his way.
-Annoyingly about 20 seconds the tyre was flat again…I’d been given a spare tube with a hole in it to begin with, great.
-At this point I was thinking I was basically just going to be sat on the streets of Orchies waiting for the broomwagon to sweep me up and take me into Roubaix, but that’d be at least a couple of hours away before that arrived.
+Annoyingly about 20 seconds the tyre was flat again…I’d been given a spare tube with a hole in it, to begin with, great.
+At this point, I was thinking I was basically just going to be sitting on the streets of Orchies waiting for the broom wagon to sweep me up and take me into Roubaix, but that’d be at least a couple of hours away before that arrived.
 I’d turned the bike upside down and taken the back wheel off to make it obvious in case one of the neutral Mavic service bikes appeared…which predictably none did.

-Eventually we reached the right turn into the Roubaix Velodrome park and then the glorious moment where it all opens up and you’re on the velodrome proper.
+Eventually, we reached the right turn into the Roubaix Velodrome park and then the glorious moment where it all opens up and you’re on the velodrome proper.
 This is closely followed by a feeling of panic as your eyes tell your brain that based on what they’re seeing you’re in a deal of trouble.
-The angle of a velodrome is way way steeper than it looks on a television, I was apparently the only person out of my original group to really blast it round however doing it in 44 seconds (quickest time on Strava that day was 36sec and the best of the Pros on Strava the next day did it in 37sec).
+The angle of a velodrome is way way steeper than it looks on television, I was apparently the only person out of my original group to really blast it around however doing it in 44 seconds (the quickest time on Strava that day was 36sec and the best of the Pros on Strava the next day did it in 37sec).

 Paris Roubaix Strava Details